How to firm up your dog’s stool

 Our dogs drink from puddles, lick up ice cream from the sidewalk, and happily scarf down dropped snacks.
 It is inevitable that something is going to disagree with their stomach and they will have a bout of diarrhea or loose stools.
 While the most likely reason for your dog’s diarrhea and loose stools is that they have eaten something bad, it might also be showing that their body is trying to adapt to a new diet, that they have an illness or infection, or that they are having a stress response.
 Dogs can respond to stressful situations like a change in household, boarding, separation stress, or a vet visit with a bout of diarrhea.

-Diarrhea that persists for more than a few days or diarrhea with other symptoms such as fever, lethargy, or pain should always be a reason for a vet visit.
+Diarrhea that persists for more than a few days or diarrhea with other symptoms such as fever, lethargy, or discomfort should always be a reason for a vet visit.

 In addition to veterinary help, there are a few ways you can try at home to firm up their stool.